 The Object Network is an architecture for programming and connecting computers.

-Its goal is to put the power of networked computers back into the hands of ordinary people and free them from the "priesthood" of big tech and their love of obscure and arcane technology.
+Its goal is to put the power of networked computers back into the hands of ordinary people and free us and our data from the "priesthood" of big tech with their love of obscure and arcane technology that hides and exploits our digital stuff.

-The Object Network creates a global landscape of updating data "Objects", all linked together.
+The Object Network creates a global landscape of updating data "Objects", all linked together and owned and controlled by each of us.
+Objects are "internally animated" with predictable behaviours that can be intuitively configured.

 This architecture should be especially beneficial in building the "Metaverse" as a seamless, open, shared, global virtual world.
 In this application there will be Object Types to represent people, places and property in the world.